worldstar/MedSAM2-Labelme/README.md

 ```

 Open your image, and click medsam2 button.
+You don't need to modify the AI model.
 Then a red dot will appear at the location you click on the window.

 <img src="https://github.com/worldstar/MedSAM2-labelme/blob/main/examples/medsam2/medsam2-labelme-example.gif" width="100%" />